NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week0-setup/01-01-2016-week0-setup-QGIS-rhdf5.md

 computer setup (32 bit vs 64 bit) that you have.
 The download will start automatically.

 3. Open the downloaded file.
-If you are on a MAC, you may want to add the HDFView application to your Applications directory.
+  + Mac - You may want to add the HDFView application to your Applications directory.
+  + Windows - Unzip the file, open the folder, run the .exe file, and follow directions to complete installation.

 4. Open HDFView to ensure that the program installed correctly.